Last updated on May 3rd, 2021

 2. Gaëtan Dugas – Patient Zero of AIDS in North America (“AIDS Mary”)

-Gaëtan Dugas is a flight attendant who had over thousands sexual partners across North America.
-According to author Randy Shilts, Gaetan Dugas is a handsome blond steward for Air Canada, who used to survey the men on offer in gay bars.
+Gaëtan Dugas is a flight attendant who had thousands of sexual partners across North America.
+According to author Randy Shilts, Gaetan Dugas is a handsome blond steward for Air Canada, who used to serve the men on offer in gay bars.

 At least 40 of the 248 people diagnosed with AIDS by April 1982 were thought to have had sex either with him or with someone who had.
 He died in March 30, 1984 at the age of 30 years.